From the site

 Fly to Kochi via Mumbai.

 In the morning, board your flight to Mumbai and onto Kochi.
-On arrival, transfer to your sophisticated hotel which offers panoramic views of the backwaters and the city.
+On arrival, transfer to your sophisticated hotel.

 Kochi sightseeing, cooking school and Kathakali.